When it comes to activewear, there are many considerations that can make items more sustainable, including:

 Eco | Recycled materials

 If you’re looking for a supportive sports bra, this high-impact model will not disappoint.
-Available in 2XS up to L-C/D and equipped with pockets for prosthesis placement and adjustable shoulder straps, the black moisture-wicking fabric will keep you dry and stylish, as a Stella McCartney-designed line would.
+Available in many sizes and features a sports luxe racer-back silhouette and adjustable shoulder straps, the sweat-wicking fabric will keep you dry and stylish, as a Stella McCartney-designed line would.

 Eco | Sustainable materials, plastic-free

 We like | The Perform Unitard in Bitter Chocolate

 Made of premium performance fabric from a renowned Italian mill, the Perform Unitard, also in black, features skinny straps, a low-cut back, and is comprised of 58% recycled nylon.
 Complete with lightweight compression and technical sweat-wicking properties, you can get this in XXS all the way up to XXL.

 Having eliminated 97% of the virgin plastic from their supply chain for their apparel, Everlane have committed to no new plastic and prioritize natural fibers as much as possible.
 Their materials, suppliers and production processes are certified by several standards and their approach to transparent sustainability is refreshing, particularly with regards to the cost breakdown of their items, ensuring no unnecessary markups to customers.